Eden33/arduino-playground/README.md

 [Link to the code.](./infrared-send-receive-v-1_1)

-This sketch is a copy of the sketch you can find in infrared-send-receive-v-1_0 (= approx. 95 % of the code is the same).
+This sketch is a copy of the sketch you can find in <a href="#infrared-send-receive-v-1_0">infrared-send-receive-v-1_0</a> (= approx. 95 % of the code is the same).
 However, to capture the NEC data we use an external interrupt handler registered on pin 2.
 Each time the pin changes from HIGH to LOW or vice versa we remember the timing using the state machine.

 <img src="./infrared-send-receive-v-1_1/infrared-send-receive-v-1_1_bb.png" width="400" alt="infrared-send-receive-v-1_1_bb.png">